gdsfactory/klayout_pyxs/README.md

 This is a python port of the XSection project (https://github.com/klayoutmatthias/xsection).

-It's been turned into a KLayout package now and is available through KLayout's new package manager (available for version 0.25 and later).

 The goal of this project is to provide an add-on to KLayout (www.klayout.de) to create and visualize a realistic cross-section view for VLSI designs supporting a wide range of technology options.